neilellis/weave_multicast_tutorial/blog_post.md

+Let's run multicast on a public cloud

 Multicast is dead, long live multicast!
 =======================================

-Let's start with a little background on [Multicast](http://en.wikipedia.org/wiki/IP_multicast).
+A little background on [Multicast](http://en.wikipedia.org/wiki/IP_multicast) is worthwhile.

 Multicast allows you to broadcast packets to multiple recipients via a known logical address.
 The address you are sending packets to is a logical destination and is not tied to any piece of hardware.
 Any device can then listen to that address and receive messages sent to it.